jfranse/bookflow_example/iris_book/future.md

 ## Collaborating with Overleaf

 Apparently since I left academia lots of people started using overleaf to collaborate on their LaTeX documents.
 I've read you can sync overleaf with github repo's, so there might be a way to do this.
-Updating towards overleaf will be easier than getting the changing from overleaf into the source, since the latex files are *created* by Jupyter Book.
+Updating towards overleaf will be easier than getting the changes from overleaf into the source, since the latex files are *created* by Jupyter Book.
 It will probably require some work to figure this out as well.